valentina-b/ecosio-eco-friendly-cosmetics/README.md

 ### Colours

 My colour selection for this project was very simple.
 I've chosen a dark shade of gray (#333333) for the textual content and used it as the primary accent colour for the CTAs and borders.
-As a contrast to it, a simple white colour (#FFFFFF) has been used.
+As a contrast to it, plain white colour (#FFFFFF) has been chosen.
 Using a very light gray colour (i.e. slightly tinted white) would create problems when it comes to product imagery.
-Their background is either transparent or white so choosing any other shade besides pure white might make those image backgrounds stand out and create inconsistencies throughout the product feed, product pages, etc.
+Their backgrounds are either transparent or white so choosing any other shade besides pure white might make those image backgrounds stand out and create inconsistencies throughout the product feed, product pages, etc.